GeoffreyOgembo/Comic-Books-Database-App/README.md

 `npm install` to install the gems.

 Then run `npm start` to start your frontend server
 It will be run on `localhost:3000`

+### Backend Setup
+To start the backend sercer first navigate into the backed directory by cd Backend then run the following commands:
+  First run
+   'bundle install' to install ruby gems
+Then run 'rackup config.ru' to start your backed server.
+Tt will run on "localhost:9292"

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.